teamvectors-tech/iflixUserProfiling/README.md

 # iflixUserProfiling
 The repository contains a dataset related to iflix user profiles.
 It consists with the values in following columns.
+Values are in text, numbers, currency formats.
 * MSISDN_VOICE
 * AGE
 * DISTRICT_NAME